Workshop Equipment Security Fence

 Cold Drawn Steel Wire is the essential starting point in the fabrication of high-performance wire mesh fencing.
 Manufactured by pulling hot rolled steel wire rods through precision dies at room temperature, this process significantly enhances the wire’s tensile strength, dimensional accuracy, and surface finish.

-Steel wire standards used in (3D Welded Wire Fence)
+Steel wire standards used in Workshop Equipment Security Fence

 Welding steel wires